ShiftLeftSecurity/shiftleft-scan-vscode/README.md

 # Credits

-The extension uses parts of [SARIF extension](https://github.com/Microsoft/sarif-vscode-extension) with a number of ShiftLeft Scan specific enhancements.
+The extension uses parts of [SARIF extension](https://github.com/Microsoft/sarif-vscode-extension) with a number of Scan specific enhancements.